 On the model I have, I had no problem using it, even though the helmet is above the glasses.
 This causes me to be unable to access the side control panel, so the only option left to change the screen is to do it automatically.

 But as I say, this depends entirely on each helmet.

-There is freedom in placing it.
-You can put it higher or lower, as the screen can be rotated to fit the proper angle to the eye.
-I have found that the most comfortable location is "in the center of the eye", which is where you will be able to fix the view fastest.
+There is freedom in positioning.
+You can put it higher or lower, as the screen can rotate to adjust to the proper angle relative to the eye.
+I have found that the most comfortable location is "in the center of your gaze", which is where you can fixate your eyes the fastest.

 I've tried wearing it on the bottom or top, but it hasn't been comfortable in the sense of having to take your eyes off the road quite a bit when you go looking for the image in such a separate place.

 But you have to be thin on your eyes and not have a problem with near-far focus.
 Those who suffer from eyestrain may have a harder time mounting it, precisely because of the time it takes to focus.

 The first time out, the sensation is strange.
 After the first few meters what you think is that it is annoying to have something in front of your eye that prevents you from seeing the road clearly.
 Of course, you have "it" there in front of you and you're watching all the time.

 But as the minutes go by and you forget about the screen and bring something new, the integration is good.
 And I have to say that in the time I've been using Varia Vision I've barely looked at the Edge's screen more than once or twice at each output, and more out of instinct than a need to read information.